mitra42/webForth/DESIGN.md

 We are using Token threading
 because we can't easily mix javascript code into the byte-array of Forth.
 The first word of each definition contains an index into a table of code.
-This code table is used for both defining words (colon, constant etc) and for any word implemented in pure javascript (would be CODE words in most Forths).
+This code table is used for both defining words (colon, constant etc.) and for any word implemented in pure javascript (would be CODE words in most Forths).

 #### Threaded Interpreter - detail